openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 ## First Steps

 1) Create an 'Amazon Account' thing
-2) Configure your credentials in the account thing (2 factor authentication is not supported!)
-3) After confirmation:
-a) the 'Account Thing' goes Online -> continue with 4)
-b) the 'Account Thing' stays offline:
-open the url YOUR_OPENHAB/amazonechocontrol in your browser (e.g. http://openhab:8080/amazonechocontrol/), click the link for your account thing and try to login.
+2) open the url YOUR_OPENHAB/amazonechocontrol in your browser (e.g. http://openhab:8080/amazonechocontrol/), click the link for your account thing and login.
-4) The echo device things get automatically discovered and can be accepted
+3) You should see now a message the the login was successful

 ## Discovery